owulveryck/blog/content/post/journey-onnx-day2.md

 }
 {{</ highlight >}}

 ## Vizualizing the tensor

+With all those elements, it is easy to write the content of the `NewTensor` function.
+No need to paste all the code in this post, but you can find the implementation [here](https://github.com/owulveryck/gorgonnx/blob/9df285e6d96d6ad9494aeeb420fb9f42ebe7f360/vendor/gorgonia.org/tensor/tensonnx/tensor.go#L16).

+To do an eye-test of the result, let's convert a 3D-tensor back into an image.

-Let's take back the MNIST example from the ONNX model zoo.
+An example can be found in the MNIST example we used in the last post:
 ```
 curl https://www.cntk.ai/OnnxModels/mnist/opset_7/mnist.tar.gz | \
 tar -C /tmp -xzvf -
 ```

 The model is delivered with three tests.
-The tests are made of an input tensor and the expected output tensor.
+The tests are made of an input tensor (3D) and the expected output tensor.
 Let's take one of the input tensor, convert it to a Gorgonia tensor and create a picture from it (so see if the data, types and shapes are coherents).
 I am using the `image` package of the standard Go distribution and dumping a png file on stdout for commodity: